NickoOwen/bananabot/README.md

 BananaBot (BB for short) is a good little bot created to help make sure everyone has their daily banana on time.
 It provides a user-friendly admin page where an administrator can configure the bot's messages and banana time.
 It also features a home page with a timer that counts down to banana time.

 BananaBot is designed to send a `POST` request to a given endpoint, allowing it to work with many popular chat platforms (e.g. Slack) via [incoming webhooks](https://api.slack.com/messaging/webhooks).
-The logic for sending a request can be found in [src/announcement.py](./src/announcement.py) and can be modified to suit your needs if required.
+The `send_message()` function can be found in [app/utilities/utilities.py](./app/utilities/utilities.py) and can be modified to suit your needs if required.

 ### Built With